 Refugee and asylum seeker children

 Children and families migrate for many different reasons.
-For some it is a choice, for some it may be for economic reasons, and others may have been forced from their home countries as a result of abuse, war, famine, political or religious persecution, torture, etc.
+For some it is a choice, for some it may be for economic reasons, and others may have been forced from their home countries as a result of abuse, war, famine, political or religious persecution, torture or other reasons.

-Children will rarely have had a choice about leaving and this may lead to broken attachments with friends and family left behind and to the place they knew as home.
+Children and young people who are refugees and asylum seekers will rarely have had a choice about leaving their homes, and this may lead to mixed feelings and broken attachments with friends and family left behind and to the place they knew as home.

-Their experiences after arrival will also be different depending on the stability of their circumstances, their socio-economic status, their exposure to bullying or victimisation, the extent to which family members are traumatised, their support network, acceptance within their new community etc. It’s also important to note that some refugee children will have arrived in the UK alone with no family ties or support.
+Their experiences after arrival will also be different depending on the stability of their circumstances, which can include their socio-economic status, their exposure to bullying or victimisation, the extent to which family members are experiencing trauma related symptoms, their support network and acceptance within their new community.
+It’s also important to note that some refugee children will have arrived in the UK alone with no family ties or support.

-- Language difficulties – not speaking or understanding English.
+- Language difficulties – not speaking or fully understanding the language

 - Differences between own/cultural standards, expectations and values and those in new communities.